 This section describes three alternative architecture solutions that have been considered in 5G-Xcast.
 The network functions specific to multicast or broadcast are shown in the below figures.
+The functionalities of BM-SC and MBMS GW as they exist in LTE are split into a control plane part (XCF) and a user plane part (XUF).
 Common to all three alternatives is the functionalities in the UE which are not directly in scope of the current section.
 The three architecture alternatives are listed as follows: